EDC – South Sudan

 "Using radio in the classroom, the teacher has no control over starting or stopping the audio lesson; the teacher could never pause the audio lessons.
 Also, while Sudan had a robust radio program, it couldn’t reach people in the Nuba Mountains.
 With some populations, we found that their traditions and daily routines prevented them from listening to radio at certain times, and so they would miss valuable information.

-This was the first deployment of a portable media player ever in conjunction with interactive radio instruction, and was a huge step forward in making valuable information more accessible to hard-to-reach populations.
+This was the first deployment of a portable media player ever in conjunction with interactive radio instruction and was a huge step forward in making valuable information more accessible for remote populations.

-- Project Partner: Education Development Center (EDC) is a global non-profit organization that works to improve basic education, health, and economic development in rural areas by implementing effective programs.
+Partner: Education Development Center (EDC) is a global non-profit organization that works to improve basic education, health and economic development in rural areas by implementing effective programs.
 Projects are conducted in Africa, Australia, Asia, Europe, the Middle East, Latin America and North America.